bernardopires/django-tenant-schemas/README.rst

 Tenants are identified via their host name (i.e tenant.domain.com).
 This information is stored on a table on the ``public`` schema.
 Whenever a request is made, the host name is used to match a tenant in the database.
-If there’s a match, the search path is updated to use this tenant’s schema.
-So from now on all queries will take place at the tenant’s schema.
+If there's a match, the search path is updated to use this tenant's schema.
+So from now on all queries will take place at the tenant's schema.
 For example, suppose you have a tenant ``customer`` at http://customer.example.com.
-Any request incoming at ``customer.example.com`` will automatically use ``customer``\ ’s schema and make the tenant available at the request.
+Any request incoming at ``customer.example.com`` will automatically use ``customer``\ 's schema and make the tenant available at the request.
 If no tenant is found, a 404 error is raised.
 This also means you should have a tenant for your main domain, typically using the ``public`` schema.
 For more information